Strategies to Increase Math Fluency

 Kids should experience math and solve problems in a variety of ways to learn math inside-out.
 Especially with a subject like math, a student can easily get stuck or frustrated if they learn only one way to complete a problem.
 Some methods work better or worse than others for certain individuals, just like with any other skill.

 That said, it’s important to get creative to offer different ways of present concepts and problems.
 To do this, provide a plethora of activities for your child.
-Use math manipulatives to give your kids a hands-on method of experiencing math.
+Use math manipulatives or math videos to give your kids a hands-on method of experiencing math.
 Get actively involved with your child’s math lessons, activities, or projects.
 Use games, journaling, math apps, or flashcards to mix up your child’s lessons.
 Plan your child’s activities ahead of time to ensure that a variety of different types of practice is offered for your child throughout any given week.

 4. Make it fun!